plinder-org/plinder/docs/dataset.md

     - sequence identity for pocket residues
 *   - pocket_lddt
     - float
-    - Local Distance Difference Test (lDDT) score for the pocket residues
+    - Local Distance Difference Test (lDDT) score for the pocket residue alpha carbons as returned by Foldseek.
 *   - protein_fident_qcov_weighted_sum
     - float
     - Sum of fident * qcov for all templates, weighted by the number of residues in the template